Key Takeaways

 How much is the shingles vaccine?
 Is there a free shingles vaccine for seniors?

 Medicare covers a wide range of preventive services, including Shingrix.
-As a result of the Inflation Reduction Act, beginning Jan.
-1, 2023, there will be no cost-sharing for all adult vaccines covered under Part D that are recommended by the Advisory Committee on Immunization Practices.
-That includes Shingrix.
+Due to the Inflation Reduction Act, there is now no cost-sharing for all adult vaccines covered under Part D that are recommended by the Advisory Committee on Immunization Practices—including Shingrix.
+This means if you have Medicare, you should pay nothing out of pocket when you receive your vaccination.
+If you don’t have Medicare, call your health insurance plan in advance to see if they will cover the Shingrix vaccine.